-Binding Pages is a pilot project delivered in Birmingham libraries for adults over 50 who may feel isolated.
-A variety of arts activities are used to connect people and create friendship leading to improved mental well-being, confidence and social cohesion.
+Binding Pages was a pilot project delivered in Birmingham libraries for adults over 50 who may feel isolated.
+A variety of arts activities were used to connect people and create friendship leading to improved mental well-being, confidence and social cohesion.

 The pilot phase of Binding Pages, which was delivered in 2019, engaged 6 artists from different disciplines to deliver their participatory practice with citizens in two libraries in Birmingham, Perry Common in the Erdington District and Acocks Green in Yardley District.
 The project managers worked with GPs and Social Workers to refer people into the programme using the concept of social prescribing or arts on prescription.
 Participants had a chance to have a go at visual arts, craft, drumming, singing, music making and clay in a fun and engaging way with others in a safe community space.

 “There’s an I in illness but a We in wellness!”